CDK Global

-CDK Global Inc. is an American multinational corporation based in Hoffman Estates, Illinois, providing data and technology to the automotive, heavy truck, recreation, and heavy equipment industries.
+CDK Global Inc. is an American multinational corporation based in Austin, Texas, providing data and technology to the automotive, heavy truck, recreation, and heavy equipment industries.

-The company has 37 locations in 25 countries and its products are sold in over 100 countries, however most of its customers are in the United States.
+The company has 37 locations in 25 countries and its products are sold in over 100 countries, though most of its customers are in the United States.
 In 2020, the company ranked 911 on the Fortune 1000 list of the largest United States corporations by total revenue.

 Products

 CDK Global provides integrated information technology and digital marketing to the automotive, heavy truck, recreation, and heavy equipment industries.
 The company's products help to integrate clients buying processes and include targeted advertising and marketing, as well as products for the sale, financing, insuring, parts supply, repair, and maintenance of vehicles.
-Competitors include Reynolds and Reynolds and Dealertrack.
+Competitors include Reynolds and Reynolds, Tekion, and Dealertrack.